ev2900/EMR_Studio_Hudi/README.md

 Important background on key [concepts][1].
 If you are new to working with Hudi it is worth reading about Hudi's [timeline][2], [file management][3], [index][4], [table types][5], [query types][6], [copy on write][7], [merge on read][8].

-If you are not familiar with the core Hudi concepts or are new to Hudi I **highly** recommend you watch [AWS re:Invent 2019: Insert, upsert, and delete data in Amazon S3 using Amazon][15] it explains all the core conepts well.
+If you are not familiar with the core Hudi concepts or are new to Hudi I **highly** recommend you watch [AWS re:Invent 2019: Insert, upsert, and delete data in Amazon S3 using Amazon][15].

 ## Enviorment Set Up